Can Employment Pass Holders Buy Property in Malaysia?

 • Application form under Section 433B of the NLC

-6. Pay the balance purchase price in accordance with the Third Schedule of Schedule H Housing Development (Control and Licensing) (Amendment) Regulations 2015 (“Schedule H”) or the SPA.
+6. Pay the balance purchase price by the Third Schedule of Schedule Housing Development (Control and Licensing) (Amendment) Regulations 2015 (“Schedule H”) or the SPA.

-7. Pursuant to Schedule H, the developer shall deliver vacant possession of the property within 36 months from the date of the SPA (or such later date as may be approved by the relevant authority).
+7. Under Schedule H, the developer shall deliver vacant possession of the property within 36 months from the date of the SPA (or such later date as can be confirmed by the relevant authority).
 Upon delivery of vacant possession, the developer shall deliver the strata title and certificate of completion and compliance to the foreign buyer.
-In the case of a sub-sale transaction, the vendor shall deliver vacant possession to the purchaser in accordance with the terms of the SPA.
+In the case of a sub-sale transaction, the vendor shall deliver vacant possession to the purchaser by the terms of the SPA.

 Is there a way to purchase a home at a lower price for foreign expats?

-If your initial plan is to purchase a property for retirement purpose, then applying the Malaysia My Second Home (MM2H) programme is the most suitable option available for you.
+If your initial plan is to purchase a property for retirement purposes, then applying to the Malaysia My Second Home (MM2H) programme is the most suitable option available for you.

 Malaysia Corporate Secretary Ramu

-This program is suitable for foreign expats that wish to remain in Malaysia for more than 10 years.
+This program is suitable for foreign expats who wish to remain in Malaysia for more than 10 years.

 The table below shows the differences if you purchase a property as a foreign expat with MM2H and without it: